speaking, my research focuses on theory and implementation of

 high-performance optimization algorithms.

-I am currently concentrating on four topics:
+I am currently concentrating on several topics:

-- Fundamental methodologies for integer
+Fundamental methodologies for nonconvex optimization and integer

 programming.
 We are studying techniques for provably

 'provably' means that we seek guarantees (e.g. error bounds).

 Thus, in an ideal setting an improved formulation is polynomially large

 and guarantees a 'small' approximation error.
 Our primary

 technique in this context is the use of carefully selected

 combinatorial disjunctions.
 Another focal area involves the use